|

 - Narcissistic personality disorder: Individuals may have an elevated or grandiose sense of self-importance, lack empathy, and require admiration or attention from others.

-- Antisocial personality disorder: May present as a consistent behavior that disregards social norms, such as lying or violating the rights of others.
+- Antisocial personality disorder: A consistent behavior that disregards social norms, such as lying or violating the rights of others.

 - Schizotypal personality disorder: Characterized by distorted thinking, eccentric behavior, or odd and inflexible values.